Word embeddings — word2vec and vectors that mean something

 What comes next

 The fix is easy to state and was hard to build: make the vector depend on the surrounding sentence, not just the word. bank shouldn’t have one vector — it should have the one it earns in “river bank,” and a different one in “bank account.”
+That’s exactly the gap BERT-style architectures closed.

-BERT inherits more from word2vec than you’d expect from the architectural gap — the distributional hypothesis (predict missing tokens from context), the trick of a fake prediction task that exists only to force good vectors out of the network, and the bet that geometry encodes meaning.
-ELMo (2018) ran the first serious version of this with a bidirectional LSTM and per-position hidden states.
-BERT (also 2018) swapped the LSTM for a Transformer encoder and a new pretraining objective — masked language modeling, which is structurally CBOW with most of CBOW’s limits removed: a deep stack of bidirectional Transformer layers over the whole sentence instead of a shallow average over a five-word window, multiple masks per example instead of one, and contextual per-token output vectors instead of a single frozen lookup row.
-The training task — fill in the blank — is the same one CBOW ran on a tiny scale back in 2013.
+What changed is the architecture and the scale.
+ELMo (2018) ran the first serious version with a bidirectional LSTM and per-position hidden states.
+BERT (also 2018) swapped the LSTM for a Transformer encoder and introduced masked language modeling — structurally CBOW with most of CBOW’s limits removed: a deep stack of bidirectional Transformer layers over the whole sentence instead of a shallow average over a five-word window, multiple masks per example instead of one, and contextual per-token output vectors instead of a single frozen lookup row.
 The BERT article walks through that machinery in detail.